styounessi/web-event-stream-pipeline/README.md

 ### Environment Variable File 🔑

-Not included in this repo (for obvious reasons) is an `.env` file that will need to go in the root project directory.
-It will contain sensitive and not-so-sensitive variables for the ELK stack setup and configuration.
-You can see the entire structure of the file in the template below:
+This repository includes an `.env.example` file, which serves as a template for configuring environment variables required by the ELK stack setup and configuration.
+To use these variables, you'll need to rename this file to `.env`.

+The `.env.example` file contains both sensitive and non-sensitive variables necessary for the proper functioning of the ELK stack.
+Below is the complete structure of the file, along with explanations for each variable:

 ```env
 # Password for the 'elastic' user (at least 6 characters)